RudraTrivedi14/Portfolio/README.md

 # My_portfolio_website

-This website contains information about myself and it is created using html,css and javascript.
+This website contains information about myself and  created using html,css and javascript.